Getting behind secondary school exclusions statistics

-Excluded pupils and those in Alternative Provision (educational provision outside of mainstream and special needs schools) are full of potential but without a high quality teaching and learning environment, they face higher chances of getting poor educational outcomes, not being in education, training or employment as they approach adulthood, and getting drawn into risky behaviour and criminal activity.
+Excluded pupils and those in Alternative Provision (educational provision outside of mainstream and special needs schools) are full of potential but without a high-quality teaching and learning environment, they face higher chances of achieving poor educational outcomes, not being in education, training or employment as they approach adulthood, and getting drawn into risky behaviour and criminal activity.

 More and more children are being excluded…

 In London, the exclusion rate increased by 26 per cent between 2013/14 and 2016/17.
 In 2016/17 there were 980 permanent exclusions and 37,790 fixed term exclusions.
 The number of pupils in Alternative Provision has also increased since 2013/14.

 …and many are not being recorded